phazonoverload/sage.lws.io/README.md

 ## File Structure

 Directly inside of your bucket, you should only have folders.
-Each folder should contain only images.
+Only images and videos will be shown in the web application.

 ## Security Considerations